iamsomraj/React-Acko-Weather-App/README.md

 **Question:** There are very few unit tests.
 Why?

 **Answer:** I also agree to this.
 I am not very comfortable with unit tests.
 That's why, I was finding it difficult to write those tests.
 Still, for this assignment, I have tried my best to learn `react-testing-library` and implement all the things.
-I feel, If I get time, then, I will definitely improve my skills on this.
+I feel, If I give proper effort, then, it will definitely help me regarding this.

 **Question:** Why have not you used Docker Hub as mentioned in the mail?